Why might a bank need a letter regarding your credit history?

 I understand the serious nature of a credit agreement and will make every effort to make sure all payments are on time for my home loan.

-Please read below section on bank requirements for employment letters to ensure your letter is accepted!
+Please read below section on bank requirements for default explanation letters to ensure your letter is accepted!

-If you are using us at the Home Loan Experts to arrange your loan then please fax the letter to us using the number on our contact us page.
+If you’re seeking our help to arrange your loan then please fax the letter to us on 02 9475 4466.

 Other types of default letters